Madhav2133/ENPM662-Robot-Modeling/docs/support.rst

 Support
 =====================================================================

-In case of any doubts reach out to
+In case of any doubts reach out to us:

-Teaching Assistant's:

-Name: Shantanu Parab
-Email: sparab@umd.edu

-Name: Saksham Verma
-Email: saksham1@umd.edu
+vmadhav@umd.edu

+rmonfare@umd.edu